 Future Thinking on Carved Stones in Scotland: A Research Framework was launched by the Centre's Sally Foster, and Dr Katherine Forsyth of Glasgow University, at Govan Old Church in Glasgow.
-For an overview of its contents see here.
-Published as part of the Scottish Archaeological Framework here, it is the outcome of a project started in February 2015, funded by the Royal Society of Edinburgh and Historic Environment Scotland per the National Committee on Carved Stones in Scotland.
+Published as part of the Scottish Archaeological Framework, it is the outcome of a project started in February 2015, funded by the Royal Society of Edinburgh and Historic Environment Scotland per the National Committee on Carved Stones in Scotland.

 The Centre's Honorary Research Fellow, Dr Susan Buckham, is co-editor with Peter C. Jugg and Julie Rugg of Death in Modern Scotland, 1855-1955: Beliefs, Attitudes and Practices, which has just been published in Peter Lang's Studies in the History and Culture of Scotland series.
 Details, including how to order a copy, here.